MetaAstronaut/vadim-group-website-v2/src/content/pages/home.md

 **How quickly can you respond to home, marine, or RV repair requests?**
 Response times depend on current scheduling, but most repair inquiries in the Orlando and Lake Nona areas receive a reply within a few hours during business days.
-Send us photos on WhatsApp for the fastest assessment.
+Send us photos on Facebook Messenger for the fastest assessment.

 **Do you offer warranties on your repair work?**
 Yes.
 All home, marine, and RV repairs include a workmanship warranty.